ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 i modified index.cshtml to add icons in the category section . afterthat i delete the code from it and in js file i added provided code and run the browser....

-i make changes in categorycontroller.cs and also add upsert.cshtml ..
+i make changes in categorycontroller.cs and also add upsert.cshtml .. afterthat,inside shared i added partial view for Create and add black to list button.cshtml and add the asp-action.